ria-ee/X-Road-EE-docs/md/ig-ss_x-road_v6_security_server_installation_guide.md

 **Note 1:** Only parameter *library* is mandatory, all the others are optional.
 **Note 2:** The item separator of the type STRING LIST is ",".

 ### 2.11 Installing the Support for Environmental Monitoring

 The support for environmental monitoring functionality on a security server is provided by package xroad-monitor that is installed by default.
 The package installs and starts the `xroad-monitor` process that will gather and make available the monitoring information.

-### 2.12 Remote Database Post-Installation Tasks

-Local PostgreSQL is always installed with Security Server.
-When remote database host is used, the local PostgreSQL can be stopped and disabled after the installation.

-To stop the local PostgreSQL server

-`systemctl stop postgresql`

-To disable the local PostgreSQL server so that it does not start automatically when the server is rebooted.

-`systemctl mask postgresql`

 ## 3 Security Server Initial Configuration